problemofpoints/problemofpoints/content/post/2017-08-19-progressive-on-the-future-of-auto-insurance.md

 {{< figure src="/post/PGR-freq-trends.png" caption="source: PGR Q2 2017 earnings call" >}}

-In 2013 Progressive, along with everyone else, projected a continued decrease in auto accident frequency trends.
+In 2013, Progressive, along with everyone else, projected a continued decrease in auto accident frequency trends.
 In reality, frequency trends have increased in the past three years.
-The consensus reasons for this increase include greater miles driven - due to low gas prices and an improving economy - and increases in distracted driving.
+The consensus reasons for this increase include greater miles driven - due to low gas prices and an improving economy - and increased distracted driving.

 {{< figure src="/post/PGR-car ownership.png" caption="source: PGR Q2 2017 earnings call" >}}